Triple Glazing – is it worth the extra money?

 Triple glazing very simply put is an extra pane of glass over a double glazed unit.
 However this enhances the performance in a number of ways:-

-- The extra pane of glass provides another barrier against the cold winter weather making your home warmer.
+- The extra pane of glass provides another barrier against the cold winter weather making your home warmer and cooler in the summer.

 - The extra pane also means an additional spacer bar at the edge of glass to reduce thermal transmittance